Children's (Pediatric) CT (Computed Tomography)

 In a conventional x-ray exam, a small burst of radiation passes through the body, recording an image on photographic film or a special image recording plate.
 Bones appear white on the x-ray; soft tissues show up in shades of gray and air appears black.

 With CT scanning, numerous x-ray beams and a set of electronic x-ray detectors rotate around the patient.
 At the same time, the examination table is moving through the scanner, so that the x-ray beam follows a spiral path.
 A special computer program processes this series of pictures, or slices of the body, to create two-dimensional cross-sectional images, which are then displayed on a monitor.
+Special software can also generate three-dimensional (3-D) images when requested by your physician or the radiologist interpreting the exam.

 CT imaging is sometimes compared to looking into a loaf of bread by cutting the loaf into thin slices.
 When the image slices are reassembled by computer software, the result is a very detailed multidimensional view of the body's interior.